Overview

 • Insurance and risk management analysis

-Advisory Services, Inc., and/or through Shawn Orser in his capacity as a registered representative of Fortune Financial
+Services, Inc., and/or through Shawn Orser in his capacity as a registered representative of Fortune Financial Services, Inc.,

-Services, Inc., or through insurance products offered in his capacity as a licensed insurance professional.
+or through insurance products offered in Shawn Orser or Darlene Maza’s capacity as licensed insurance professionals.

-If a client elects to implement recommendations through Seaside for ongoing portfolio management, the client may
+If a client elects to implement recommendations through Seaside for ongoing portfolio management, the client will not

-not incur a separate financial planning fee and instead will pay an asset-based advisory fee.
-The specific fee
+incur a separate financial planning fee and instead will pay an asset-based advisory fee.
+The specific fee arrangement will

 Seaside and its advisory representatives may receive compensation through advisory fees, financial planning fees, or

-incentive to recommend services or products that result in additional compensation.
-Clients are not obligated to
+to recommend services or products that result in additional compensation.
+Clients are not obligated to implement

-of the client.
-The client is under no obligation to act upon the investment adviser’s recommendations and is not
+the client.
+The client is under no obligation to act upon the investment adviser’s recommendations and is not required to

-required to implement any recommendations through Seaside or its affiliated professionals.
-This disclosure is
+implement any recommendations through Seaside or its affiliated professionals.
+This disclosure is provided in accordance

 Pension Consulting Services